 Teachers Currently Offering Courses through Scholars Online

-Instructor ♦ Latin Sequence
+Instructor ♦ Greek and Latin

 Mr. Timothy Dean graduated from the University of Dallas in 2010 with a B.A. in Classical Philology and Mathematics and a concentration in Computer Science.
 Homeschooled from kindergarten through high school, in 1999 he began taking classes from Scholars Online Academy.
 Under the tutelage of the McMenomys, he studied English, Latin, Greek, Chemistry, Physics, Cryptography, and Perl.
 While attending the University of Dallas, Mr. Dean spent a semester studying in Rome and a month studying German in Austria at the University of Klagenfurt.
 He also took a leave of absence (delaying his graduation a year) in order to study for a semester at New College in Oxford.